-Ways in which climate emergency becomes militarised, both in responses to crisis and in the discourses we use to address it.
+How has the climate emergency been militarised, both in its response and in the discourse we use to address it?

 Climate Justice and Problems of Scale

-Exploring climate change as a social, historical, and cultural force that transforms all lives but does so in an uneven and often unequal fashion.
+Exploring climate change as a social, historical and cultural force that transforms all lives, but not always equally.

 Evaluating FoodLab Sydney

 An in-depth analysis of food insecurity across the Sydney LGA, enabling a better understanding of who is most affected by a lack of easily accessible foods.